 Post infectious RA begins to manifest itself in the one to six weeks following the causative illness, such as Salmonella.[17]
 Possible symptoms of RA may include:

-Because these symptoms often do not present for weeks after exposure or even after the original gastrointestinal symptoms have subsided, many people will not draw the causal link.
-Even doctors often fail to diagnose post infectious RA because of the diffuse symptoms and because they often focus on a very narrow diagnosis of the symptom they are treating, such as knee pain or eye pain.
 An additional problem is that people often see different physicians for different ailments, such as a Gastroenterologist (GI) for the gastroenteritis and then a specialist in arthritis for the joint pain, often with visits months apart where the current treating physician is not looking for a condition caused by food poisoning after the person has recovered from the acute gastrointestinal symptoms associated with food poisoning.[21]

 This can lead to several problems.